rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/cce/_index.md

 	| Cluster Label | The labels for the cluster. |
 	| Highway Subnet | This option is only supported in `BareMetal` type.
 It requires you to select a VPC with high network speed for the bare metal machines. |

-7. Fill following node configuration of the cluster:
+7. Fill the following node configuration of the cluster:

     |Settings|Description|
 	|---|---|